 Working with an experienced Peer Worker, we help you develop strategies to cope, build resilience, and support you to make positive changes to improve your mental health and wellbeing.

 - Free and confidential mental health and wellbeing support

-- Available seven days a week, including after business hours from 12pm - 8pm
+- Available six days a week, including after business hours from 12pm - 7pm (Sunday - Friday)

 - Your call doesn’t need to be work-related

 - Option for follow-up phone calls to see how you are progressing

 - Call-back service to ensure you get timely support

 - Access to additional support if required.